digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/reference/patterns.rst

 Similarly, this pattern also lets us exercise a choice on an interface "by key".

-The Reference pattern is currently used in Daml Finance for instruments and accounts, where we ensure that a template and its companion `Reference` template are kept in sync.
-It is however important to understand this pattern should you implement custom instruments or accounts.
+The Reference pattern is currently used in Daml Finance for instruments, accounts, and the holding factory, where we ensure that a template and its companion `Reference` template are kept in sync.
+It is however important to understand this pattern should you implement custom instruments, accounts or holding factories.

 .. _getview: